Skip to main content

 • A statement explaining why you are being represented and to what extent

-TIP: Your representative can be anyone you trust to act on your behalf, such as a friend, family member, social worker, doctor, or lawyer.
+TIP: Your representative can be anyone willing to act on your behalf, such as a friend, family member, social worker, doctor, or lawyer.

-You can take steps to ensure your appeal is as strong as possible.
-Here are some tips to increase your chances of successfully overturning the denial:
+Make sure your appeal is as strong as possible to increase your chances of successfully overturning the denial.
+Here are some tips that can help you during the appeal process:

 • Keep a copy of all documents you send and receive.